-Topical application of calendula may reduce painful swelling and irritation associated with radiation therapy.
+Topical application of calendula facilitates wound healing, and may reduce painful swelling and irritation associated with radiation therapy.
 It has not been shown to treat cancer.

 Naturally occurring chemicals derived from the marigold plant have been shown to reduce inflammation in laboratory studies.
 These chemicals, which are called triterpenoids, also inhibit HIV virus and some tumors.
 When applied to the skin, extracts of calendula help to heal wounds and inflammation after radiation therapy.
 More research is needed.

 - To heal burns and scalds Laboratory and animal studies show that calendula, when applied to the skin, has anti-inflammatory properties, and reduces burn tissue injury in animals.
 However, studies have not been undertaken to determine if this corresponds to faster healing of burns and scalds.
 Also, clinical studies in humans have not been performed.

 - To treat painful menstruation Evidence is lacking to support this claim.

 - To prevent skin inflammation Calendula ointment applied to the skin reduced painful swelling and irritation associated with radiation therapy in breast cancer patients.

 - To treat spasms Evidence is lacking to support this claim.

 - To treat varicose veins Evidence is lacking to support this claim.

 Derived from the flower of the marigold plant, calendula is used topically for wound healing (1).
 Major constituents of the leaves and stems include lutein and beta-carotene (2).
 Calendula extracts demonstrated anti-inflammatory properties (3) that may improve wound healing (4); and antibacterial, anti-parasitic (5), anti-HIV (6), cytotoxic and anti-tumor effects (9) (10) both in vitro and in vivo.
 Studies in murine models reported hepato-, reno- (14) (22), photo- (15), and cardioprotective (16) properties.